scala/scala3-example-project/README.md

 ```

 Using the `isDotty` setting ensures that this option will only be set when
 compiling with Dotty.
-For more information on the `-source`, see
+For more information on the `-source` flag, see
 http://dotty.epfl.ch/docs/usage/language-versions.html, for more information on
 migrating to Scala 3 see [the migration
 guide](https://github.com/scalacenter/scala-3-migration-guide).